Baking soda is a great meat tenderizer. But it leaves an unpleasant aftertaste. How can the aftertaste be eliminated? Read on to find out.

 I’ve heard my father say that papaya leaves are natural meat tenderizers.
 I tried it once, it didn’t work and I never tried again.
 I never was able to find out if it was just a myth or whether I didn’t pound the leaves sufficiently to extract the juices.
 At any rate, I really didn’t see any reason to use meat tenderizers so long as I chose my meat with care.
 But there was a discussion recently about adding baking soda to meat to tenderize it.
-It’s something I’ve heard and read before but never tried until a few days ago.
+It’s something I’ve heard and read before but never tried until early in January 2012.
 And it really works.

-4. Place the meat in a covered container and place in the fridge for several hours or overnight.
+5. Place the meat in a covered container and place in the fridge for at least two hours.

 6. Stir fry the meat and worry no more about the baking soda aftertaste.
 The lemon or lime juice neutralizes it quite effectively.